decipher2k/LibRincewind/README.md

 Furthermore, the decryption of the key does allways result in binary.<br>
 <br>
 Caveats:<br>
-The length of the plain text can be guessed, because it equals the length of the decryption key.<br>
+-The length of the plain text can be guessed, because it equals the length of the decryption key.<br>
+-It's still prone to wordlist attacks<br>
 <br>
 Hey, isn't that asymetric encryption?<br>
 Not really.
 The decryption key differes with each encryption attempt.
 Furthermore, the encryption password is still required for decryption.<br>